 Casting is a great addition to the already great Windows experience but what’s interesting is that it’s not limited to Android devices.
 Microsoft also built the functionality for Windows 10 phones.
 But it’s a more streamlined experience on Windows phones compared to the Android solution, all you need is to download the Project My Screen app from the Windows Store.

 If you are an Android enthusiast, you probably have heard of the legendary ClockworkMod/Koush/Koushik Dutta.
 If not then let me tell you this is the guy behind the ClockworkMod Recovery Project, Helium the app backup and restore service, Vysor, which we’ll be covering in the later section of this post and he’s also behind the next app called AllCast.
 AllCast allows you to mirror your Android device to your PC/ TV and even on another Android Device.
 It works seamlessly with FireTV and Apple TV and it’s not much of a hassle to set it up.
 For getting AllCast to work, you first need to make sure you have a Chrome browser with the Allcast receiver app installed or an Amazon FireTV or an Apple TV.
-We won’t discuss how to configure it with the latter option but I will show you how to set it up for your PC.
+We won’t discuss how to configure it with the latter option but I will show you how to set it up on your PC.
 The first thing you must do is install the AllCast receiver on Chrome at this link.
 Then, go ahead and install this companion app from the Play Store, here’s the link.
 That’s all you need.
 Open up the Chrome App and once that’s running, launch the Android App.
 Once you are done recording the screen you can simply stream it to your PC in the “cast to network device” option.
 Now I agree it may become a pain to set it up and even if you are done, the connection may remain choppy as hell.
-So for a far better option or a reliable option, try the other solutions listed on this post.
+So for a far better option or a reliable option, try the other solutions listed in this post.

 3. How to Mirror Android to PC – AirDroid